cbuchner1/ccminer/README.txt

                           mjollnir    use to mine Mjollnircoin
                           fugue256    use to mine Fuguecoin
                           groestl     use to mine Groestlcoin
+                          dmd-gr      use to mine Diamond-Groestl
-                          myr-gr      use to mine Myriad-Groestl
+                          myr-gr      use to mine Myriad-Groest
                           jackpot     use to mine Jackpotcoin
                           quark       use to mine Quarkcoin
                           anime       use to mine Animecoin
                           nist5       use to mine TalkCoin
+                          fresh       use to mine Freshcoin
                           x11         use to mine DarkCoin
+                          x14         use to mine X14Coin
+                          x15         use to mine Halcyon

   -d, --devices         gives a comma separated list of CUDA device IDs
                         to operate on.
 Device IDs start counting from 0!